 For customers whose products rely on PA66 to deliver high temperature resistance and excellent mechanical properties, this shortage puts their business at risk.
 To continue manufacturing, they either need to pay a premium to acquire PA66 – if they can find a reliable supply, or find an alternative material – ideally one that will not require costly re-tooling of their production process.

-Many manufactory have already switched to Akulon PA6 for their parts, which is able to replace PA66 in many applications like air intake manifolds, cylinder head covers or oil pans.
-Yet, it is unable to replace PA66 in certain applications requiring short term high heat exposure due to its melting point of 220°C which is 40°C below the melting point of PA66.
+Many manufacturers have already switched to Akulon PA6 for their parts, which can replace PA66 in many applications like air intake manifolds, cylinder head covers or oil pans.
+Yet, it is unable to replace PA66 in certain applications requiring short term high heat exposure due to its melting point of 220°C, which is 40°C below the melting point of PA66.